Liberian companies: Subscription rights

 The Articles of Incorporation should include at the minimum, the name of the corporation; the purpose of the corporation; the type of shares and total authorized share capital; the name of the incorporator and names of any subscribers of shares and the number of initial directors.

 Directors, shareholders and other officers do not need to be registered in Liberia and thus it is not possible to obtain from the public record any form of evidence of directors, shareholders or officers.
 This particular feature makes the administration of a Liberian Company particularly simple for offshore trust Companies.
 Unfortunately it can sometimes create difficulties if a Liberian company is to enter into a contract, since the Counter-Party must follow the paper trail to ensure they are dealing with duly elected officials of the Company.
 For this purpose, Liberian corporations can voluntarily file such information as needed to conduct their business.

 Accounts

 Liberian companies shall keep correct and complete books and records or account and shall keep minutes of all meetings of shareholders, of actions taken on consent by shareholders, of all meetings of the board of directors, of actions taken on consent by directors and of meetings of the executive committee, if any.
 There is no requirement to file this information in the Public Register; instead, the Corporation is responsible for the safekeeping of its records.
 There is no requirement to have audited accounts for a Liberian Corporation.
 Any decision to audit the accounts is one for the shareholders to take.

-Fees

-It costs $713.50 to register a company in Liberia, with an annual registration fee of $450.00 after that.

-There is no requirement that you or any company director be physically present in Liberia at any time.
-There are no capital investment requirements to start a Liberian company, but to maintain "non-resident domestic corporation" status at least 75% (previously 50%) of the company shares (or share subscription rights) must be owned and controlled by non-residents of Liberia.